Label Embedding via Low-Coherence Matrices: Related work

+\textbf{Label Hierarchy.} Numerous methods such as Parabel \citep{prabhu2018parabel}, Bonsai \citep{bonsai}, AttentionXML \citep{attentionxml}, lightXML \citep{jiang21lightxml}, XR-Transformer \citep{XR-Transformer}, X-Transformer \citep{X-Transformer}, XR-Linear \citep{XR-Linear}, and ELIAS \citep{ELIAS} partition the label spaces into clusters.
+This is typically achieved by performing $k$-means clustering on the feature space.
+The training process involves training a cluster-level model to assign a cluster to a feature vector, followed by training a label-level model to assign labels within the cluster.

 \textbf{One-vs-all methods.} One-vs-all (OVA) algorithms address extreme classification problems with $C$ labels by modeling them as $C$ independent binary classification problems.
 For each label, a classifier is trained to predict its presence.
 DiSMEC \citep{Babbar17dismec} introduces a large-scale distributed framework to train linear OVA models, albeit at an expensive computational cost.
-ProXML \citep{ProXML} formulates the extreme classification problem as robust learning with adversarial perturbations to mitigate the impact of data scarcity.
-PD-Sparse \citep{pdsparse} assumes both feature vectors and label vectors are sparse and designs an optimization algorithm to fully exploit the sparsity.
-PPD-Sparse \citep{yen17ppdsparse} proposes a parallelized version of PD-Sparse.
+ProXML \citep{ProXML} mitigates the impact of data scarcity with adversarial perturbations.
+SLICE \citep{Slice} accelerates negative sampling based on a generative model approximation.
+PD-Sparse \citep{pdsparse} and PPD-Sparse \citep{yen17ppdsparse} propose optimization algorithms to exploit a sparsity assumption on labels and feature vectors.

-\textbf{Other methods.} Beyond the above categories, DeepXML \citep{deepxml} proposes a framework based on a negative sampling procedure that shortlists $O(\log C)$ relevant labels during training and prediction, where $C$ is the total number of labels.
+\textbf{Other methods.} Beyond the above categories, DeepXML \citep{deepxml} uses a negative sampling procedure that shortlists $O(\log C)$ relevant labels during training and prediction.
 VM \citep{vw} constructs trees with $\cO(\log C)$ depth that have leaves with low label entropy.
 Based on the standard random forest training algorithm, FastXML \citep{prabhu2014fastxml} proposes to directly optimize the Discounted Cumulative Gain to reduce the training cost.
-AnnexML \citep{tagami17annexml} constructs $k$-nearest neighbor graph of the label vectors and attempts to reproduce the graph structure in a lower-dimension feature space.
+AnnexML \citep{tagami17annexml} constructs a $k$-nearest neighbor graph of the label vectors and attempts to reproduce the graph structure in a lower-dimension feature space.